Unleashed (band): History

 In 2004, Unleashed released their seventh studio album, Sworn Allegiance.
 In October 2006, the band released their eighth studio album, Midvinterblot.
 Unleashed toured Europe in November 2006 as part of the Masters of Death tour, with Grave, Dismember, and Entombed.
 On February and March 2007, they headlined a North American tour with Krisiun and Belphegor.
 June 2008 saw the release of their ninth studio album entitled Hammer Battalion.

 On 24 July 2009, Unleashed signed a contract with German label Nuclear Blast Records for the release of their tenth album entitled As Yggdrasil Trembles.
 In the press statement the band said, "We are very much looking forward to this new cooperation!
 The recording of the album is scheduled for October/November this year."

 In summer 2010, Unleashed was part of the Summer Breeze Open Air and the With Full Force heavy metal festivals in Germany.
 The band's 11th studio album Odalheim was released also on Nuclear Blast Records in April 2012, and their twelfth record Dawn of the Nine was released 24 April 2015.
 In early 2018, it was announced that Unleashed had signed to prominent Austrian label Napalm Records, through whom they released their next album entitled The Hunt for White Christ later that year.
 In February 2021, the band announced that they were working on their 14th studio album.
-The resulting No Sign of Life was released in the fall of 2021.
+The resulting No Sign of Life was released in late 2021.

+Musical style

+Steve Huey of AllMusic described the band's sound as "brutal, unwavering death metal."
+He also said that the band exhibits "a basic loud-fast-rules death metal style that has remained largely unchanged but always potent."